aimhigherweb/iec_website/content/patient-resources/care-of-gas-permeable-lenses.md

 preview_image: /uploads/contact-lenses-2.jpg
 ---
 <div class="employee-heading">
 <p>Rigid Gas Permeable (RGP) contact lenses are a recognised safe form of vision correction.<sup>1</sup> However, incorrect care of contact lenses can increase the risk of eye infections and corneal ulcers.
-Risk factors for contact lens related corneal infection include improper lens cleaning and disinfection, poor hygiene practices and smoking.<sup>2</sup> Following your optometrist's hygiene regime, along with regular reviews, will minimise this risk.</p>
+Risk factors for contact lens related corneal infection include improper lens cleaning and disinfection including rinsing with tap water, poor hygiene practices and smoking.<sup>2</sup> Following your optometrist's hygiene regime, along with regular reviews, will minimise this risk.</p>\

-<p>Always thoroughly wash your hands with an antibacterial-based hand wash and dry them with a clean lint-free towel before handling, removing or inserting your lenses.
+<p>Always thoroughly disinfect your hands and dry them with a clean lint-free towel before handling, removing or inserting your lenses.
 Make sure to clean all parts of your hands, including between the fingers and dry thoroughly.</p>
 </div>

 #### Safety & hygiene